 The Division of Neuromuscular Medicine provides comprehensive, multidisciplinary clinical care and advanced electrophysiological diagnostic testing for a broad spectrum of both adult and pediatric neuromuscular disorders.
 Subspecialty centers and programs within the division include:

 - The Eleanor and Lou Gehrig ALS Center (Dr. Neil Shneider, Director)

-- MDA Clinic and H. Houston Merritt Center for Inherited Myopathies and Mitochondrial Diseases
+- MDA Clinic and the H. Houston Merritt Center for Inherited Myopathies and Mitochondrial Disorders

 - Peripheral Neuropathy Center (Dr. Thomas Brannagan III, Director)